elastic/elasticsearch-net/docs/5.0-breaking-changes/nest-breaking-changes.md

 ## Visibility changes

-Impact low, these are types/methods/constructors that were never suppose to be public.
+Impact low, these are types/methods/constructors that were never supposed to be public.

 **public class Nest.BucketsPathJsonConverter** *Visibility was changed from public to internal (Breaking)*
 **public class Nest.DictionaryResponseJsonConverter&lt;TResponse, TKey, TValue&gt;** *Visibility was changed from public to internal (Breaking)*